sashreek1/sashreek.site.priv/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a high school student who has experimented with IoT, cloud technology and robotics.
-I am also a member of the Fedora join SIG and contribute occasionally to Open Source by writitng python scripts and documentation.
-In the long run I aim to build Autonomous fleet systems to help setup life support systems on Mars and beyond.
+I am also a member of the Fedora join SIG and contribute occasionally to Fedora Open Source by writitng python scripts and documentation.
+Passionate about astronomy, autonomy and everything in between, I wish to combine these interests to build autonomous fleet systems that help setup life support systems on Mars and beyond.